10 reasons to visit Grenoble this summer

 5. Fromage is a big deal

 There's no denying it - cheese is a diet-staple in and around Grenoble.
-Call by the counter at Les Alpages where moustachioed-Bernard will enthusiastically show you his mighty fine collection of local and international cheeses - make sure you try the rich and creamy Bleu du Vercors Sassenage - a speciality of the Dauphiné region.
+Call by the counter at Les Alpages where moustachioed-Bernard will enthusiastically show you his mighty fine collection of local and international cheeses.
+Be sure to try the rich and creamy Bleu du Vercors Sassenage, a speciality of the Dauphiné region.